Medovik (Russian Honey Cake)

-Thin layers of delicious honey cake separated by a slightly tart and super creamy frosting, our medovik is luxuriously rich and wonderfully decadent.
+Our Medovik features thin layers of delicious honey cake encased in a light and slightly tart cream.
 While it takes a bit of time to prepare, the method is simple and this Russian honey cake is definitely worth the effort!

 medovik on a cake stand with flowers and honey